cmarincia/ketansingh.me/content/posts/llvm.md

 ret i32 %add
 ```

-In this example, we return 32 bit integer stored in `%add` register back to caller.
+In this example, we return 32-bit integer stored in `%add` register back to caller.

 ### Hello world in IR